 It’s no wonder DIY divorce has become so popular.
 When emotions are high and money is tight, “keeping it simple” feels like the only way forward.

+But there’s a catch: divorce paperwork is only as good as what’s behind it.
 If the financial details aren’t sound, or if key legal steps get missed, those “simple” decisions can create expensive, irreversible mistakes.

 That’s why I always say — yes, you can do your own divorce.
 You just need to do it the right way.